tomhea/flip-jump/tests/README.md

 note that this option is only allowed while using exactly one of `--compile` / `--run`.<br>
 You can execute the `test_parallel` / `test_parallel.bat` to run parallel compile, and afterwords parallel run, with the given flags.

+Please note that the 7 `hexlib-div-*` tests currently fail.

 ### Filter tests by their name
 Using the next tests together will take the union of the relevant tests.
  * `--name n1 n2` only run tests with these names.